 The OTC either-sex, archery, pronghorn licenses allow hunting in numerous units around the state.
 The applicable maps of these units are in the species sections of the brochure and can be downloaded online.
 (Map of bull elk units offering OTC licenses 9MB )

-No application is necessary to purchase OTC licenses—they go on sale at 9 a.m.
-MST, July 9.
+No application is necessary to purchase OTC licenses—they go on sale starting at 9 a.m.
+MST, the second Tuesday in July each year.
 These are sold online, by phone (1-800/244-5613), at license agents, and at DOW offices around the state.
 OTC licenses provide you the flexibility to discover new units, scout different habitat, and, potentially, combine your elk hunt with the opportunity to hunt another species.

 - Over-the-Counter Licenses with Caps: A preset number of bear, antlerless elk, and either-sex elk licenses are available for specific units and specific seasons on a first-come, first-served basis for resident and non-resident hunters.
 These are called licenses "with caps".
 They are sold online, by phone (1-800/244-5613) or at CPW offices and license agents starting at 9 a.m.
-MST, July 9.
+MST, the second Tuesday in July each year.

 Leftover Limited Licenses (Available Starting August 6)